Bryandalton/Webdesign-Portfolio/README.md

 N/A

 ## Usage
-Users may click on titles or images and be taken to various applications on codepen.
+Users may click on titles or images and be taken to various applications on codepen or github.

 ![portfolio screenshot](./assets/images/Portfolio-screenshot.JPG)